THE DEVELOPMENT OF THE NERVOUS SYSTEM

 Gastrulation begins with the formation of the primitive streak on the surface of the epiblast.
 Cells from the epiblast move and accumulate on the caudal pole of the blastodisc in order to form the primitive streak that grows cranially.
 As the epiblast cells proliferate, two ridges are formed on each side of the primitive streak, which appears to sink between them.
 The lower midline portion of the streak is termed the primitive groove.
 The cranial tip of the groove is called primitive node or Hensen’s node.

-Before the primitive groove has reached its maximum length, the epiblastic cells start to move towards the groove.
+Before the primitive groove has reached its maximum length, the epiblast cells start to move towards the groove.
 From this time on, the primitive streak is a mas of cells in movement.
-The first epiblastic cells to enter the primitive groove invade the hypoblast and form the intraembryonic endoderm.
-The original hypoblastic cells moved away and become the extraembryonic endoderm.
-This process is responsible for the disappearance of great quantities of epiblastic cells that are replaced by new ones of adjacent areas.
+The first epiblast cells to enter the primitive groove invade the hypoblast and form the intraembryonic endoderm.
+The original hypoblast cells moved away and become the extraembryonic endoderm.
+This process is responsible for the disappearance of great quantities of epiblast cells that are replaced by new ones of adjacent areas.
 During this process, the primitive streak persists.

 As gastrulation proceeds in a cranio-caudal direction, the primitive groove regresses.
 Close to the end of gastrulation, the primitive groove has been reduced almost completely.
 The cells migrating through the remaining groove, will become the caudal bud responsible of the secondary neurulation.

 As the Hensen’s node moves caudally, the cells of the ectoderm located rostrally to the node increase in high and begin the process of neurulation, forming the neural plate.
 This plate grows caudally as the primitive groove regresses.
 So the neurulation starts while the gastrulation movements are still in place.